notWizzy/notWizzy/README.md

 I'm a graduate student studying Applied AI at XYZ University.
 I have a strong interest in machine learning, data science, and artificial intelligence.

 **Education**:
-- B.S. in Computer Science from ABC University
+- B.S. in Computer Science @ University of North Carolina at Charlotte
-- Currently pursuing an M.S. in Applied AI
+- M.S. in Computer Science @ University of North Carolina at Charlotte

 **Skills**:
 - Python